Rhinoplasty – Information and Costs

-If there are stitches, they will be removed five to seven days after surgery, after which most patients do not need further dressings.
+If there are stitches, they will be removed five to seven days after surgery.
+After that time most patients do not need further dressings.

-You will need to rest completely for two days after rhinoplasty and can return to work after the first week provided your job does not involve strenuous activities like lifting heavy objects.
+You will need to rest completely for two days after surgery.
+You can return to work after the first week provided your job does not involve strenuous activities like lifting heavy objects.

-Intense physical activity should be avoided for about a month after rhinoplasty due to the vulnerability of the nose during this time.
+Intense physical activity should be avoided for about a month due to the vulnerability of the nose during this time.

 Septoplasty is a surgical procedure to correct a deviated septum and make breathing easier.
 Many of our patients suffer from obstructed breathing because their septum, which is the wall between their nasal passages, is displaced to one side or blocks a nasal airway.

 This issue may have been present since birth or it may be the result of a broken nose or other accident.

 Septoplasty corrects the problem, either by straightening the septum or by removing the deviated part of the septum.
 This opens both airways and ensures you can breathe easily through both nostrils.

 Turbinates are long, narrow passages inside the nose which help warm and moisten air as it flows in.
 Turbinates may become enlarged due to chronic sinus inflammation, environmental irritants or allergies.
 However, if one or more turbinates gets bigger this commonly leads to restricted breathing with symptoms such as snoring, nasal congestion or facial pain.

 A turbinectomy reduces the size of the turbinate to make breathing easier.
 It is usually performed at the same time as rhinoplasty to improve and facilitate breathing